-Our Jackson bankruptcy attorney explains the types of bankruptcy options available to those considering bankruptcy.
+We explain the types of bankruptcy options available to those considering bankruptcy below.

 Chapter 7 allows debtors in financial difficulty who do not have the ability to pay to discharge their debts.
 Under Chapter 7, you may claim certain property exempt (that is, you can keep the property) and a trustee may take possession of the remaining assets in order to liquidate them and pay your creditors according to priorities set forth in the Bankruptcy Code.
 In most cases, the debtor does not lose any property.
 See the United States Trustee’s Bankruptcy Information Sheet.

 Chapter 7 bankruptcy allows you to liquidate, or sell, most of your property in order to pay back creditors.
 However, you may also be able to completely eliminate, or discharge, the majority of your debt.
 Chapter 7 is one of the most popular forms of bankruptcy because it provides a quick and easy answer to your debts.